Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 This can feel very awkward, especially if you're not really sure why you're calling in the first place.
 If you're not really sure this is something you want to pursue.

 It's enough to simply say, "My name is . . . .
-I'm interested (or "my parent is interested") in finding out about returning to the Church."
-Or "I have ("my parent has") some questions and would like to talk to a priest."
+I'm interested (or "my care-receiver is interested") in finding out about returning to the Church."
+Or "I have ("my loved one has") some questions and would like to talk to a priest."
 You might also add what time of day it's easiest to reach you.

 What can you expect when the priest returns your call?
 Someone who wants to help you.
 Someone who would like to warmly welcome you back.